rkanavath/OpenJUMP/trunk/openjump/etc/readme.txt

 2. Installation instructions
 ----------------------------
-OpenJUMP comes usually under the form of a compressed archive, either zip format for windows, or gzip for linux.
+The platform-independent version of OpenJUMP comes under the form of a compressed archive.
 To install, decompress the archive in your hard drive, for example into c:/OpenJUMP You will see the following folder structure: c:/OpenJUMP/ c:/OpenJUMP/bin c:/OpenJUMP/lib

 3. Running OpenJUMP
 -------------------